 Student-Loan Interest Paid by Parents - Generally, you can deduct interest only if you are legally required to repay the debt.
 But if parents pay back a child's student loans, the IRS treats the transactions as if the money were given to the child, who then paid the debt.
-So as long as the child is no longer claimed as a dependent, the child can deduct up to $2,500 of student-loan interest paid by their parents each year.
+So as long as the child is no longer claimed as a dependent, the child can deduct up to $2,500 of student-loan interest paid by their parents each year and is subject to income limitations.
 (The parents can't claim the interest deduction even though they actually foot the bill because they are not liable for the debt).

 Helpful Tax Time Strategies

-- It is always helpful to write down or keep all receipts you think are even possibly tax-deductible.
-Sometimes, taxpayers assume that various expenses are not deductible and do not even mention them to their tax preparer.
+- Write down expenses or keep all receipts you think are even possibly tax-deductible.
+Sometimes, taxpayers assume that various expenses are not deductible and therefore do not mention them to their tax preparer.
 Don’t assume anything—give your tax preparer the chance to tell you whether something is or is not deductible.

 - Don’t forget items carried over from prior years because you exceeded annual limits, such as capital losses, passive losses, charitable contributions and alternative minimum tax credits.

-- Calculate your estimated tax payments for 2021 very carefully.
+- Calculate your estimated tax payments for 2022 very carefully.
 Many computer tax programs will automatically assume that your income tax liability for the current year is the same as the prior year.
 This is done to avoid paying penalties for underpayment of estimated income taxes.
-However, in some cases this might not be a correct assumption, especially if 2020 was an unusual income tax year due to the sale of a business, unusual capital gains, the exercise of stock options, or even winning the lottery!
-A qualified tax preparer could be able to help you with a tax projection for 2021.
+However, in some cases this might not be a correct assumption, especially if 2021 was an unusual income tax year due to the sale of a business, unusual capital gains, the exercise of stock options, or even winning the lottery!
+A qualified tax professional should be able to help you with a tax projection for 2022.

 - Remember that IRS.gov could be a valuable online resource for tax information.